mmhapp/mmhapp/README.md

 University of Turku,
 Sept 2021–May 2024

-Master of Science (Technology)
+Master of Science (Technology),
-Biomedical Engineering and Health Technology
+Biomedical Engineering and Health Technology,
-University of Turku
+University of Turku,
 Sept 2024–Aug 2025

 Bachelor of Science (Technology)